SportBeep.com

 – ‘Evolution’ –

 But this is only part of the explanation, he says.
-NFL equipment staff have long been adept at using brushes, hot wet towels, and other methods to break in game-day balls.
+NFL equipment staff have long been adept at using brushes, hot wet towels and other methods to break in game-day balls.
 And records began tumbling before this year.
 The Dallas Cowboys’ Brandon Aubrey — who trains with Egan — holds the all-time career record for most 60-yard field goals, with six.
 Four came before this season.
 The new ball rule “is helpful, there’s no doubt,” says Egan.
 But “what you’re seeing is the evolution of kicking.”

 For decades, kickers strode straight up behind the ball and “toe punched” it with their big toe.
 Some even favored a barefoot approach.
 “Soccer-style kicking” has taken over — approaching diagonally and striking with the instep, for greater power and range.
 Among the millions of young kids who play soccer, switching to the once unfashionable position of American football kicker “became a lot more popular over the past decade,” says Egan.
 Cameron Dicker, the NFL’s most accurate ever kicker, grew up playing soccer in Hong Kong.
 Some switch sports as adults, like Aubrey, who played soccer professionally in Canada.
 England soccer captain and NFL fan Harry Kane has even suggested he might one day try.
-“Tell him to give me a call.
-Let’s get him rolling!” says Egan.

 – Training, and trust –